-Adduction of the shoulder / arm : The upper part of the arm (humerus) moves from a position in a straight line from the body.
-Due to the wide range of motion of this spherical joint, the shoulder is also capable of horizontal adduction.
+Adduction of the shoulder/arm: The upper part of the arm (humerus) moves from a position in a straight line from the body.
+Due to this spherical joint’s wide range of motion, the shoulder is also capable of horizontal adduction.

-In this case, the upper arm moves from a straight position from the body and moves towards the middle line with the arm parallel to the floor.
+In this case, the upper arm moves from a straight position from the body and moves towards the middle line with the arms parallel to the floor.

-Adduction of the hip / leg: the upper part of the leg (bone of the femur) moves from an inverted position in V inwards, towards the other leg.
+Adduction of the hip/leg: the upper part of the leg (bone of the femur) moves from an inverted position in V inwards towards the other portion.

-Abduction is any movement of the extremities or other parts of the body that moves away from the midline of the body.
+Abduction is any movement of the extremities or other parts of the body that moves away from the body’s midline.

 The movement of the hands from the side of the body to the shoulder or higher is abduction.

-Raising the arms laterally, to the sides and move the knees away from the midline are some examples of abduction.
+Raising the arms laterally to the sides and moving the knees away from the midline are some examples of abduction.

 The abduction of the wrist, moving the hand away from the body on the wrist when that arm is on the person’s side, is called radial deviation.
 Any muscle that creates this type of movement is called an abductor.

-Abduction of an arm (or arms): raise one arm (or both arms) from a straight position that rests loosely on the side of the body to the side, therefore right arm to the right, left arm to the left, until arm stay straight.
+Abduction of an arm (or arms): raise one arm (or both arms) from a straight position that rests loosely on the side of the body to the side.
+Therefore right arm to the right and the left arm to the left until the arm stays straight.